LinearTapeFileSystem/ltfs/README.md

   | Debian 9.5           | x86_64  | NG          |
   | ArchLinux 2018.08.01 | x86_64  | OK          |

-In Debian9 (stretch), ICU 57.1 is used but the command `genrb` in this version causes crach while creating a resource bundle of LTFS.
+In Debian9 (stretch), ICU 57.1 is used but the command `genrb` in this version causes crash while creating a resource bundle of LTFS.
 It is clearly a bug of ICU package and this problem was fixed into ICU 60 at least.
 May be we need to wait Debian10 (buster) because ICU 60 is used in Debian10 at this time (in the test phase of Debian10).

 ### Build and install on OSX (macOS)